Differentially Private Release of Event Logs for Process Mining: Introduction

 Naturally, we should ensure that the anonymized log is useful for process mining.
-In other words, a process mining algorithm should return a similar result with the anonymized log, as it would with the original one.
-In this respect, a desirable property is that the anonymized log should not introduce new \emph{case variants} relative to the original one.
+In this respect, a desirable property, at least in some use cases, is that the anonymized log should not introduce new \emph{case variants} relative to the original one.
 A case variant is a distinct sequence of activities.
-For example, the case variants of the log in Table~\ref{tbl:event_log} are $\{ \langle A, B, C \rangle , \langle D,A, E, C \rangle , \langle D, A, B, C \rangle , \langle A, E, C \rangle \}$.
-This property ensures, for example, that the anonymization does not introduce new directly-follows relations between activities.
-This set of relations, known as the Directly-Follows Graph (DFG), is used by automated process discovery techniques~\cite{augustoCDRMMMS19}.
-Moreover, the set of case variants is the main input used by conformance checking techniques~\cite{van2019efficient}.
-In this setting, preserving the set of case variants during anonymization is critical, as every case variant added to the log directly is a potential false positive (a deviation that does not exist in reality but is reported as such).
-In contrast, every removed case variant is a potential false negative (a deviation that occurs in reality but is not detected when using the anonymized log).
+For example, the case variants of the log in Table~\ref{tbl:event_log} are $\{ \langle A, B, C \rangle , \langle D,A, E, C \rangle , $ $ \langle D, A, B, C \rangle , \langle A, E, C \rangle \}$.
+There are at least two reasons why this property may be desirable.
+First, this property ensures that the anonymization does not introduce spurious directly-follows relations between activities.
+The set of directly-follows relations between activities, known as the Directly-Follows Graph (DFG), is a common artifact produced by process mining tools to help their users to understand the structure of a process~\cite{LeemansPW19,Chapela-CampaDM22}.
+The DFG is also used as input by many automated process discovery techniques~\cite{augustoCDRMMMS19}.
+Spurious directly-follows relations may lead users into wrong conclusions, for example, a spurious relation in a DFG may lead the user to conclude that activity ``Pay invoice'' is sometimes followed by ``Receive invoice'', even when this never happens in the original log.
+Second, this property ensures that a conformance checking algorithm~\cite{Carmona22} applied to the anonymized log does not return false positives, i.e., that it does not report deviations that do not exist in the original log.
+Indeed, every case variant added to an event log during anonymization is a potential false positive in the conformance checking output.
+Notwithstanding the above, we acknowledge that there are use cases, e.g.\ in the field of process performance mining~\cite{kabierski2023hiding}, where this property might not be required.

 A second desirable property is that the differences between the timestamps of consecutive events in the anonymized log are as close as possible to those in the original log, as these time differences are used by performance mining techniques~\cite{DumasRMR18}.
-Accordingly, we tackle the above problem subject to the following requirements:
+Accordingly, we tackle the above problem subject to the requirements:

 \begin{enumerate}[label=\textbf{R\arabic*}]

 \item The anonymized event log must not introduce new case variants to the original log.

 \item The difference between the real and the anonymized time values is minimal given the risk metric $\delta$.